Stanislas7/nuage/docs/physics.md

 ## 2) JSBSim Path (Primary)

-When `jsbsim.enabled` is true in an aircraft JSON, Nuage uses `JsbsimSystem` as the flight dynamics engine.
+When an aircraft JSON includes a `jsbsim` block (it no longer needs an `enabled` flag), Nuage uses `JsbsimSystem` as the flight dynamics engine.

 ### Flow per timestep
 1) **Inputs**: Nuage inputs are mapped to JSBSim control properties.